 I became anxious because I had been away from my family for some time and we were getting near to Christmas.
 My younger sister and niece took turns with my twin, to make sure there was always someone with me in the U.S. So many people helped with taking care of the children, cooking meals for them, running them back and forth to school, etc. The generosity of people in this way helped me to get through this battle with TTP and I am eternally grateful to the doctors and staff at Lahey, my family, friends and work colleagues.
 I feel extremely blessed and know that my faith in God helped me to get through this scary experience.

-I have had two relapses since 2012, one a year later and the second, last summer, 2015.
+I have had two relapses since 2012, one a year later and the second during the summer of 2015.
 I received plasmapheresis followed by treatment with Rituximab which meant I was away from home for about 6 weeks each time.

 Living with TTP has often caused me to be anxious.
 I understand that there is no cure and that we don’t know what brings on a relapse (although with my case we believe it has something to do with the reduction in the ADAMS-TS13 levels).
 It would be great if we could have a menu of options of what we could do to avoid the ‘next time’.

 I am learning to enjoy each day and make the most of time with family and friends.
 The greatest gift TTP has given me is the gift of perspective – what really matters.